MultiPoolMiner/MultiPoolMiner/README.txt

 General section

-Most of these parameters are automatically filled with values taht were passed to MPM via the start batch file.
+Most of these parameters are automatically filled with values that were passed to MPM via the start batch file.
 For now just leave it as it is.